-When choosing a portable laser engraver for metal, power is more than just a technical specification.
+When choosing a best fiber laser engraver for small business, power is more than just a technical specification.

-Many demos boast, “A 20W fiber laser engraver can engrave anything.”
+Many demos claim, “A 20W fiber laser engraver can engrave anything.”

-If engraving a single metal coin takes hours, that laser engraver is simply not practical for business.
+If engraving a single metal coin takes hours, that portable fiber laser engraver is not practical for business.
 No matter how impressive the output may look.

 The real question when selecting the best portable laser engraver for metal is: